taskography/scenegraph-planners/README.md

 This codebase originally was built out of the [code release for PLOI](https://github.com/tomsilver/ploi) by Tom Silver, Rohan Chitnis, and Aidan Curtis.
 If you find this codebase useful, we urge you to strongly consider citing PLOI, in addition to Taskography.

+**Note**: We reimplement the graph network in PLOI using pytorch-geometric, which improves speed while retaining performance.

 ## Installation (requirements)

 We recommend running this in a `conda` or `virtualenv` environment.
 Requirements include